Whiteknight/Rosella/libraries/template.md

 which have children. `for` and `repeat` loops, for instance, are subclasses of the Children handler.
-Some types, such as `if/else` blocks need more complicated management logic and do not descent from Children.
+Some types, such as `if/else` blocks need more complicated management logic and do not descent from Children. for the Eval node uses `<% %>` markers.
+Here's an example of an Eval region in a template, using this
 This is also an abstract parent type and should not be used directly.

 ### Template.Handler.Factory

+`Rosella.Template.Handler.Factory` is a factory type for creating Handlers.
+It is used internally by the Engine, and can be configured through method calls on the Engine.

 ### Template.Handler.For